 If you contribute some of your after-tax income or savings into super, you may be eligible to claim a tax deduction.
 This means you’ll reduce your taxable income for this financial year – and potentially pay less tax.
 And at the same time, you’ll be boosting your super balance.

 How it works

-The contribution is generally taxed at up to 15% in the fund (or up to 30% if a higher income earner).
+The contribution is generally taxed at up to 15% in the fund (or up to 30% if you earn $250,000 or more).
 Depending on your circumstances, this is potentially a lower rate than your marginal tax rate, which could be up to 47% (including the Medicare Levy) – which could save you up to 32%.

 Once you’ve made the contribution to your super, you need to send a valid ‘Notice of Intent’ to your super fund, and receive an acknowledgement from them, before you complete your tax return, start a pension, or withdraw or rollover the money.

 Keep in mind that personal deductible contributions count towards the concessional contribution cap, which is $25,000 for this 2018/19 financial year (which also includes all employer contributions, including Superannuation Guarantee and salary sacrifice).
 Penalties may apply if you exceed the cap – so it’s important that you stay within the limits.

 2. Get more from your salary or a bonus

 If you’re an employee, you may be able to arrange for your employer to direct some of your pre-tax salary or a bonus into your super as a ‘salary sacrifice’ contribution.

 Again, you’ll potentially pay less tax on this money than if you received it as take-home pay – generally 15% for those earning under $250,000 pa, compared with up to 47% (including Medicare Levy).